-We intend to initially submit our common stock for quotation on the Over-the-Counter Bulletin Board ("OTCBB") under the symbol "PDVI" and subsequently apply to list our common stock on the NYSE MKT or the Nasdaq Capital Market.
+We intend to initially submit our common stock for quotation on the OTCQB under the symbol "PDVI" and subsequently apply to list our common stock on the NYSE MKT or the Nasdaq Capital Market.
 However, we can give no assurances that our common stock will be listed and as to the development of an active trading market for our common stock or the liquidity of any such market.